 To address the HIV/AIDS epidemic in Malawi, the model is analyzed numerically.
 A benchmark simulation is constructed that displays features that are broadly consistent with the Malawian case.
-In particular, the simulated model has an HIV/AIDS infection rate that corresponds with the Malawian data, a proportion of casual sexual encounters that is approximately the same, and a reasonable fraction of these encounters use a condom.
+Interpret a model period as lasting one quarter.
+The calibration is conducted in three steps.
+First, parameters with direct data analogs are assigned values from the literature.
+In particular, all parameters relating directly to the biology of the disease are chosen this way.